Mohassann/Automatic-Topic-Detection/README.md

 ```java
 String []aargs="-model ClusteringEval -label dataset/Biomedical_label.txt -dir results -prob Biomedi_GS-DMM.theta".split(" ");
 ```

+***

+### Impact of pre-processing

+StackOverflow dataset filled with symbols and computer terminology, lowercase letters, and uppercase letters are all critical; after pre-processing, most of these symbols and computer terminologies become meaningless or will be removed.
+We used the StackOverflow dataset without any pre-processing, trained the GS-DMM, and reported the mean Accuracy, Purity, and NMI.

-**Golden Labels of all the dataset can be found [here](https://github.com/Mohassann/Automatic-Topic-Detection/tree/main/STTM/Datasets/Golden%20Labels)**
+The Stackoverflow dataset without pre-processing can be found [here](https://github.com/Mohassann/Automatic-Topic-Detection/tree/main/STTM/StackOverflow%20without%20pre-processing/Dataset)

+The Results can be found [here](https://github.com/Mohassann/Automatic-Topic-Detection/tree/main/STTM/StackOverflow%20without%20pre-processing/Results)